Best Google Chrome Flags: Android | Windows | Mac | ChromeOS

 1. Are Chrome Flags Safe?

-Chrome Flags are very safe but may be unstable at times based on the OS and Chrome version you are using.
+Chrome Flags are very safe but may be unstable, based on the OS and Chrome version you are using.
 Keeping that apart, Chrome Flags are very safe, and you can use them without any issues.

-2. Does Chrome Flags Support Other Chromium-based Browser?
+2. Do Chrome Flags Support Other Chromium-based Browsers?

-Yes! but it all depends on developers whether they want to support any Chrome Flags on Chromium-Based Browser.
-For example, Edge Browser has separate edge://flags, which supports a few of the Chrome flags while few are homegrown.
+Yes, but it all depends on developers whether they want to support any Chrome Flags on Chromium-based browsers.
+For example, Edge Browser has separate edge://flags, which supports a few Chrome flags, while a few are homegrown.

-Zero-copy increases the chrome speed but causes the browser to crash.
+Zero-copy increases Chrome’s speed but causes the browser to crash.
 There are also many other Chrome Flags that you need to avoid, and there are also many others that are more specific for developers.

 Share